nais/aivenator/README.md

 This component is a finalizer, which makes sure to delete related service users from Aiven.

 Mode of operation: Reconciliation

-### Secret janitor

-This component runs at a scheduled interval, looking for secrets managed by Aivenator, which is not in use.
-It will then delete these secrets (which triggers the Secret Finalizer).

-Mode of operation: Go routine with ticker

 Adding support for new Aiven services
 -------------------------------------